buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProcessExtension/Entities/IfcWorkSchedule.md

 An _IfcWorkSchedule_ represents a task schedule of a work plan, which in turn can contain a set of schedules for different purposes.

-> HISTORY&nbsp; New entity in IFC2.0.
+> HISTORY  New entity in IFC2.0.

 { .use-head}
 Declaration Use Definition